nickyiliwang0000/h/css/image-formats-and-svg.md

 - That they should optimize their images (e.g. compress, resize, choose the right file type) -->

-# Image Formats
+# Image formats and SVG

 There are several file types used for adding images to a web page.
 Each type is best suited for specific kinds of images.
-As a rule of thumb, use the format that maintains the best quality while reducing the file size.
+You'll want to use the format that maintains the best quality and the smallest file size.

 First, a quick look at two types of compression: